-This section identifies the roles and responsibilities for the primary stakeholders that maintain or use this document.
+Exhibit 2-1: Roles and Responsibilities identifies the roles and responsibilities for the primary stakeholders that maintain or use this document.

 Role RESPONSIBILITY SEAS Vendor Data Architect Identifies the data management related technologies and processes necessary to improve the FX Enterprise.
-Propose data management solutions that align to MITA 3.0, State, and Agency specific Medicaid requirements.
+Propose data management solutions that align to MITA 3.0, state, and Agency specific Medicaid requirements.
 Reviews and proposes new emerging data management technologies to the Agency.
 Maintains the Agency Data Management Strategy.
 Supports vendor procurements by providing information, extracts, and details related to the DMS.
-Data Governance Working Group Coordinates the participation of Agency stakeholders that identify data management strategy topics needing definition, recommendation or elaboration, review and provide feedback on proposed data management strategy topics.
+Data Governance Working Group Coordinates the participation of Agency stakeholders that identify data management strategy topics needing definition, recommendation or elaboration, and review and provide feedback on proposed data management strategy topics.
 Communicates data management strategy to Agency FX Program Administration Team.
 Supports FX leadership communication to Agency executive leadership.
 Approves communications between the SEAS Vendor and FX Stakeholder Organizations related to the DMS.
-FX Project Owners (SEAS, IS/IP, EDW, Other Module Vendors) Follows the strategic direction in the DMS in proposing, discussing, and implementing technology for FX.
+FX Vendors (SEAS Vendor, IS/IP Vendor, EDW Vendor, Other Module Vendors) Follows the strategic direction in the DMS in proposing, discussing, and implementing technology for FX.
 When necessary, recommends data management technologies and solutions applicable to the implementation of FX projects that align to MITA 3.0 and the DMS.
 FX Stakeholder Organizations Reviews and as appropriate may align technology solutions with FX data standards, systems, and processes per the DMS to improve healthcare outcomes.